 “When our well is empty we have to haul water in when we run out,” Brocco said.
 “We ran out the last two, or three months now,” Brocco said.

-The last few years, Brocco recalls has been when she has had to call in water trucks to fill a large water tank stored on her property in order to have water for her live stock.
+The last few years has been when Brocco has had to call in water trucks to fill a large water tank used in the summer time to water her live stock.

 The truck connects to a pipe and then pushes the water into the storage tank.
 “We use out of that,” she said.
 “I have two champion sheep that I show”.
-Not fully feeling the full effects of the summer drought she explained, “If worse comes to worse, I will have to take them to the auction.
-I just hope I don’t have to go there, but I mean if we have no water,” Brocco said.
+Brocco said, “If worse comes to worse, I will have to take them to the auction.
+I just hope I don’t have to go there, but I mean if we have no water,”

 The impact of the State Water Project allocation is not felt immediately.
 In fact, it’s not the final allocation.
 It could change based on what happens the rest of the winter.
 The state set its projected allocation at 0 percent of what water agencies requested.
-That was down from an initial allocation forecast of 5 percent.
-This is for water deliveries in 2014.
+Allocation is down from an initial forecast of 5 percent in 2013.

 There is still some water being delivered because many water agencies have carryover water from last year that has not yet been delivered.
-The drought is so dire that the Santa Clara Water District is using three waste water treatment plants to help deliver water to its customers.
+The drought has drastically reduced storage areas that the Santa Clara Water District has begun to use water from three waste water treatment plants in order to meet the needs of its customers.

 The Chesbro Reservoir is now low enough to show an old cement bridge that use to lead to Willow Springs Road once used as a main leading to San Jose, Calif.
 “You go about half-way through the damn where Willow spring road goes to the right.
 You look down to your left and you will see a cement bridge down in the water,” Brocco said.

-Victor Liberatore who has lived in the area for more than 42 years said, “I have seen it worse than this back in 1975 – 1976.
-The record for the Chesbro dam water levels fell from 1244.25 acre feet of storage to just 559.79 acre feet of storage, a loss of half its capacity.
-Despite these levels, records revealed that the Chesbro dam only held 103.64 acre feet of storage on March 3, 1977.
+Victor Liberatore who has lived in the area for more than 42 years said, “I have seen it worse than this back in 1975 – 1976".